 There are two types of Christmas shoppers.
-Those that start early and are finished by November, or those of us that tend to leave it until the last minute.
+Those that start early and are finished by the end of November, or those of us that tend to leave it until the last minute.

-If you’re in that first camp, continue as you are.
+If you’re in that first camp, we applaud you.
 But if you tend to start thinking about gifts the week before Christmas, read on…

-This year, with COVID-19 causing the postal service to be as busy as it usually is at Christmas, during the peak of the pandemic, and the remaining possibility of local lockdowns and self-isolation.
-It is wise to make a start on your Christmas shopping sooner rather than later.
+This year, with COVID-19 making our postal service busier than ever (the postal service was as busy as it usually is at Christmas during the peak of the pandemic), our local shops taking a massive hit due to lockdown restrictions, and the remaining possibility of self-isolation; it is wise to make a start on your Christmas shopping sooner rather than later.
 This year has been a bit of a non-event already, no one wants Christmas to be the same!

 Where to shop –

 Christmas shopping on your high street this year will be more vital than ever for local businesses.
 With the second wave of COVID hitting the high street’s recovery, Christmas could be pivotal for many local shops.
 Now is the time to browse and enjoy looking at items properly before buying gems you wouldn’t have found through a search bar.
-Wrap up warm and make a day of it, enjoy a hot chocolate out and catch up with a friend.
+Wrap up warm and make a day of it, enjoy a hot chocolate out.
+Remember, under tier 2 restrictions you can only meet up in a shop or restaurant with your household or support bubble.

 Remember, you can – and must – shop safely.
 Just think: Hands.
 Face.
 Space.
 Wash and sanitise your hands regularly, wear a face covering if you are able to, and keep two meters away from anyone not in your household.
 Some shops will also have restrictions on the number of people they are allowing in at one time, so please take a second to check any signs before entering.